eliot-akira/eleme/README.md

 # eleme

-An *eleme* is a native or custom element with a few methods for building components, including smart render.
+An eleme ("eliim") is a native or custom element that can render itself with incremental DOM update.
+It also includes a few shortcuts for composing elements into components.

 ## Use